How to Prepare for the Hybrid Cloud: A Checklist

 Cost-effective: the ability to dynamically adjust the amount of capacity you use in the public or private environment can lead to impressive cost-effectiveness.
 Many public cloud providers offer a pay-per-use pricing structure, providing even more cost benefits.

-Now that you’re clear on what the hybrid cloud is and what it offers, let’s go through a checklist of some important points you need to consider when preparing for a transition to hybrid cloud infrastructure.
+With that understanding of the hybrid cloud and what it offers, let’s go through a checklist of some important points you need to consider when preparing for a transition to hybrid cloud infrastructure.

 Transitioning to Hybrid Cloud: A Checklist

 Research your provider options and perform due diligence